Your Questions, Answered

 There are millions of artist profiles on Spotify, yet only a small fraction are generating money.
 Shouldn’t a higher percentage of all artists on Spotify be making money?
 Aren’t there 10 million of them?

 We estimate that there are around 225,000 emerging or professional recording acts globally.
-We see this in Spotify data: 235,000 artists have released at least ten songs all-time (meaning they have a body of work to earn from) and average at least 10,000 monthly listeners (meaning they have been able to attract an initial audience).
+We see this in Spotify data: 235,000 artists have released at least 10 songs all-time (meaning they have a body of work to earn from) and average at least 10,000 monthly listeners (meaning they have been able to attract an initial audience).
 We also see this through our integrations with Bandsintown, Ticketmaster, and dozens of other live and virtual ticketing partners: 210,000 artists had any gig, event, or virtual event listed at some point during 2023, demonstrating commercial activity outside of streaming.

-That data suggests a population of between 210,000 and 235,000 artists, but to account for a margin of error in our methodology, we consider 225,000 to be a reasonable estimate — though of course, we acknowledge the difficulty in assuming any artist’s professional intent just from data.
+That data suggests a population of between 210,000 and 235,000 artists, but to account for a margin of error in our methodology, we consider 225,000 to be a reasonable estimate — though of course we acknowledge the difficulty in assuming any artist’s professional intent just from data.

 I heard Spotify pays a fraction of a penny per stream.
 Is that true?